 Color Rendering

-What I’ve done here with the RAWs is switched everything to the Adobe Color profile so it matches my Sony and Fujifilm reviews.
+In these samples, I switched everything to the Adobe Color profile to match my Sony and Fujifilm reviews.

 SOOC Samples – Adobe Color

 If you’re unfamiliar with Nikon, this should give you a good idea of what Nikon RAW colors look like.
-Colors feel a little more organic compared to Sony or Fujifilm, but Nikon doesn’t push it quite as hard as Canon.
+Compared to Sony or Fujifilm, Nikon’s colors feel slightly more organic, but it doesn’t push them quite as hard as Canon.

 Contrast & Micro Contrast

-As mentioned, this lens isn’t a micro-contrast or tonal pop beast, but the contrast is still very good, and because of the f1.8 aperture, you do get a nice depth of field that shows great foreground-to-background separation.
+As mentioned, this lens isn’t a micro-contrast or tonal pop beast, but the contrast is still very good.
+Because of the f1.8 aperture, you get a nice field depth that shows great foreground-to-background separation.

-The Nikon 50mm f1.8 S has just blown me away and I’m a little shocked about how many people have been overlooking the Nikon mirrorless system.
-Everyone always used to preach that photography was all about the lenses, but lately, it’s now all about which camera’s eye detection autofocus is 1.2% better or which camera has the most card slots or even better, how many megapixels.
+The Nikon 50mm f1.8 S has just blown me away, and I’m a little shocked about how many people have been overlooking the Nikon mirrorless system.
+Everyone always used to preach that photography was all about the lenses, but lately, it’s all about which camera’s eye detection autofocus is 1.2% better, which camera has the most card slots, or, even better, how many megapixels.

-So final thoughts, I would say this lens is godly, it’s a gem, a masterpiece.
-It’s amazing and I never say that in my lens reviews!
+So, final thoughts: I would say this lens is godly, a gem, a masterpiece.
+It’s amazing, and I never say that in my lens reviews!
 It really can do anything.
+It’s my most used lens and I love it.

-I’ve also reviewed the Nikon Z 80mm f1.8 which is also incredibly fun, but not quite as perfect as this one.
+I’ve also reviewed the Nikon Z 80mm f1.8, which is incredibly fun but not quite as perfect as this one.

 Nikon Z 50mm f1.8 S – Amazon / Adorama / BHphoto